 With support from your partner, family, friends and the mental health team, you can overcome these feelings.

-Postpartum psychosis can have a big impact on your life, but support is available, see more useful links below.
+Postpartum psychosis can have a big impact on your life, but support is available.

 Supporting people with their recovery

 People with postpartum psychosis will need support to help them with their recovery.

 You can help your partner, relative or friend by: